 Due to the, already, lengthy nature of this blog post, as I don’t want to bother you with too much continuous and long reading, I decided to emphasize on portrait photography in a feature blog post – entirely dedicated to the topic.
 A topic revolving around Portrait photography can not be simple and explained in just a few lines of text – there is so much to portrait photography that perfectly can justify a long, dedicated, blog post on its own.

 Answers to most common questions regarding headshot photography:

 What is the difference between a Portrait and a Headshots?

 The main difference setting headhots apart, as stand alone genre, from portrait photography is the very rigid format of capturing people’s personalities.
 Such formal constrain, dictated by various industries standards, is the main factor forcing “formal portraiture” to deviate to what we know today as Headshot photography – a style of its own.

 Should Headshots be a portrait or landscape format?

-Although most common format of displaying and printing headhsots is a portrait format, in reality there is nothing standing in the way of capturing landscape headshots too.
-Ideally you can have your headshot photographed both ways for greater convenience and flexibility of usage.
-Also, now days most cameras capture very high resolution images which can be cropped in any format ratio – if further required.
+Although the most common format of displaying and printing headshots is a portrait format, in reality, there is nothing standing in the way of capturing landscape headshots too.
+Ideally, you can have your headshot photographed both ways for greater convenience and flexibility of usage.
+Also, nowadays most cameras capture very high-resolution images which can be cropped in any format ratio – if further required.

 Should I smile or be serious in my headshot?